speechki-book/speechki-open-api/flows/sample_outsource.md

 ---

+#### record_in_progress -> voiced

+Editors fixed all problems.
+After that they are returning the order to stream.
+Now Speechki editors can listen audiobook and fix mistakes.

+Actions which will be started after transition:

+-

+How makes transition - human

+---

+#### voiced -> internal_check

+The Editor send the order on The editor-in-chief review.

+Actions which will be started after transition:

+-

+How makes transition - human

+---

+#### internal_check -> voiced

+The editor-in-chief left the edits and return the order to the editors.

+Actions which will be started after transition:

+-

+How makes transition - human

+---

-#### record_in_progress -> build
+#### internal_check -> build

-Speechki editorial team fixed all the issues and put back the text into the flow.
+The author approve edits and send the order to build.

-Actions that will be initiated after transition:
+Actions which will be started after transition:

-- Building process (post-production)
+-

-The transition will be initiated by the Speechki Editorial Team
+How makes transition - human

 ---